evg4b/fisherman/pkg/shell/README.md

 - **helpers.MergeEnv** - Merges a slice of environment variables (for example `os.Environ()`) with a map of custom variables.
   In case when variable already defined in slice, it will replaced from map.

+## Known issues

+There is a problem with rendering utf8 output on windows.
+This is related to the problem with UTF-8 support in Windows.
+ReadConsoleA and ReadFile just silently fail with the code page set to 65001.
+Read more [here](https://social.msdn.microsoft.com/Forums/vstudio/en-US/6db367e1-6b39-4c91-bd08-e3779ae5fc23/problems-with-readingwriting-utf8-characters-to-console?forum=vcgeneral).